Leewoii/ChatGPT-Anti-Lag/README.md

 <img src="https://github.com/Leewoii/ChatGPT-Anti-Lag/blob/main/icons/icon128.png?raw=true" height="128" width="128" />

 ## Overview
-ChatGPT Message Limiter is a browser extension designed to improve performance during long ChatGPT conversations.
+ChatGPT Anti Lag is a browser extension designed to improve performance during long ChatGPT conversations.
 It automatically hides older messages once a selected message limit is reached, reducing the number of rendered elements in the browser and minimizing lag.

 The extension works **in real time while chatting**, keeping the interface responsive even in very long conversations.